 How Not To Get Completely Lost in Warsaw: A Guide To The Capital’s Tricky District Names

 But to fully understand why the Germans surrendered Warsaw so willingly on the 11th, one has to go back a day further.
-On the 10th, Piłsudski arrived in the city by an early morning train.
-After a meeting with Zdzisław Lubomirski, member of the Regency Council, he went to 2 Moniuszki Street (which no longer exists) where he stayed for two days at a bed and breakfast operating in one of the flats.
-At the establishment, ran by Wanda, Halina and Maria Romanówna, three sisters conspiring with POW, further meetings took place – there were plenty of pressing matters.
+On the 10th, Piłsudski arrived in the city on an early morning train.
+After a meeting with Zdzisław Lubomirski, a member of the Regency Council, he went to 2 Moniuszki Street (which no longer exists), where he stayed for two days at a bed and breakfast operating in one of the flats.
+At the establishment, run by Wanda, Halina and Maria Romanówna, three sisters conspiring with POW, further meetings took place – there were plenty of pressing matters.